+1 805 482 5061

 PLEASANT VALLEY MUTUAL WATER COMPANY 2019 BOARD NOMINEES

 I have been a resident in the Camarillo Heights since 2011, and served as a director of Pleasant Valley Mutual Water since 2014.
-I have been involved with water issues for over twenty years through PVMWC and my agricultural operations.
-I currently serve as director for Oxnard Drainage Distric #2, and was a past director of the Ocean View Municipal Water District which served agricultural and domestic users in Oxnard.
 I have experience with shallow and deep water well facilities and pipeline similar to what conveys water to our homes and businesses here in Camarillo.
-I respectfully request to serve as a director, and look forward to representing you, the shareholders, for the upcoming term.
+I respectfully request to continue service as a director, and look forward to representing you for the upcoming term should you so choose.

 My family moved back to Camarillo Heights in 1942 when I was five years old.
-My family lived on Mesa Dr. My wife, Raelene Manzer taught at Camarillo heights school for 30 years.
-We raised our two sons on N. Loop Dr. In 1977, at the age of 40, I was asked to join the board of directors of PVMWC.
-Many of the forty-two years I have been selected to be president by our board members.
-The board has overseen the grant to bring the large pipeline from the upper tanks, the addition of two metered turnouts from the Calleguas Municipal Water District to help guarantee a water supply, replacement of older and inadequate supply lines and upgrades to our wells, modernization of data on shareholders which is continuing with “smart meters” (for ease of reading meters and detecting leaks) plus updating our billing systems (for tracking usage charges and service call responses), and development of the iron and manganese removal systems (this is half of a ground water desalinization system).
+My family lived on Mesa Drive.
+My wife, Raelene Manzer, taught at Camarillo Heights School for thirty years.
+We raised our two sons on North Loop Dr. In 1977, at the age of 40, I was asked to join the Board of Directors of PVMWC.
+Many of the forty-three years I have been selected to be President by our board members.
+The Board has overseen the grant to bring in large pipeline from the upper tanks, the addition of two metered turnouts from the Calleguas Municipal Water District to help guarantee a water supply, the replacement of older and inadequate supply lines and upgrades to our wells.
+The modernization of data on shareholders is continuing with of addition of "smart meters" (We have received a Federal Grant to finish installing smart meters).
+The addition of the iron and manganese removal systems was completed before 2005 (this is half of a groundwater desalinization system).
 The desalinization (reverse osmosis) plant development plans started in 2013.
-The design plans were completed in 2014 so we could apply and then receive approval for a grant for 75% of 3.2 million dollars.
-Our desalinization project is connected to the city of Camarillo desalinization project through a mutual brine line.
-We are working with the city on a conditional use permit and environmental impact report to complete the project
+The design plans were completed in 2014 so we could apply and the receive approval for a Grant for 75% of 3.2 Million dollars.
+Our desalinization project is connected to the City of Camarillo's desalinization project through a mutual brine line.
+The brine line contract is awarded and with city permits for the building in process we will be able to complete the project next year.